budgetdevv/MacTweaks/README.md

 # Some gotchas
 - Does not support intel-based CPUs YET ( I will have to compile dynlib for intel-based )
-- Hopefully no more gotchas
+- No support for disabling modules YET